igmk/w-radar/README.md

 dealiasing-program are briefly described.

 ### i) Loop over time
-    Processing is done per spectrogram (one single time step inclouding all Doppler spectra for all range gates).
+    Processing is done per spectrogram (one single time step including all Doppler spectra for all range gates).
 Further processing is only applied if any data found that are not 'NaN' in each spectrum per range.